sdcote/coyote/CoyoteMT/README.md

 ### SMS Tools

 Just like the email abstraction, SMS tasks allow easy text messaging from jobs.
+This can be accomplished with sending email to an SMS gateway or using specialized message tasks which connect to SMS providers using native or web service protocols.